Jordan Binnington: St. Louis Blues

 In his Day with the Cup on July 12, Binnington brought the Stanley Cup to his hometown of Richmond Hill.
 The next day, the Blues re-signed Binnington to a two-year, $8.8 million contract extension.
 The following 2019–20 season was shortened by the onset of the COVID-19 pandemic, prematurely ending a strong season for the Blues that saw them win the Central Division and finish first in the Western Conference.
 Binnington recorded a 30–13–7 record and a .912 save percentage.
-The 2020 Stanley Cup playoffs were held later in the summer in a bubble environment in Canada.
+In January he was selected to play in the 2020 NHL All-Star Game that took place in St. Louis, alongside Blues' teammates Alex Pietrangelo, Ryan O'Reilly, and David Perron.
+The 2020 Stanley Cup playoffs were held later in the year in a bubble environment in Canada.
 Binnington performed poorly in both the round robin phase and in the first round series against the Vancouver Canucks, losing all five of his starts and recording a .851 save percentage.
 Backup goaltender Jake Allen was noted for backstopping the team's only victories in the postseason.

 With the pandemic continuing, the NHL temporarily realigned its format for the 2020–21 season, with all teams playing exclusively in their own divisions for the regular season.
-The Blues finished fourth in the new West Division, with Binnington compiling an 18–14–8 recording and a .910 save percentage overall, finishing the season with a particularly strong stretch of games in April and an .921 save percentage.
+The Blues finished fourth in the new West Division, with Binnington compiling an 18–14–8 recording and a 0.910 save percentage overall, finishing the season with a particularly strong stretch of games in April and an 0.921 save percentage.
 Binnington's April success did not carry over into the 2021 Stanley Cup playoffs, where the Blues were swept by the Colorado Avalanche in the first round, with Binnington having only a .899 save percentage, his second consecutive sub-.900 in the postseason.